adrianjost/files-sync-action/README.md

 2. overwritten from the `SRC_REPO` if they already exist in the `TARGET_REPO`
 3. created in the `TARGET_REPO`, if they do not exist yet there.

-All filpaths start at the repository root without a leading slash.
+All filepaths start at the repository root without a leading slash.
 The delimiter between path segments is always a forward slash.

 ### `SRC_ROOT`